 Pre-Reqs: Econ 301 and Math 211, or equiv

-F&W ECOL 548 Diseases of Wildlife, 3 cr, primary department: Surgical Sciences.
+F&W ECOL 548 Diseases of Wildlife, 3 cr, primary department: Surgical Sciences, offered Fall.

 Pre-Reqs: Five credit botany course

-F&W ECOL 561 Wildlife Management Techniques, 3 cr, Professors Lutz and Pauli, offered Spring.
+F&W ECOL 561 Wildlife Management Techniques, 3 cr, Professors Lutz and Pauli, offered Fall.

 Course Description: Preparation of collections, analyses of food habits, sex and age determinations, censuses, trapping and banding, planting food and cover, research techniques.

 F&W ECOL 565 Principles of Landscape Ecology, 2 cr, Professor Mladenoff, offered Spring (odd years).

 Course Description: Landscape ecology emphasizes the importance of spatial patterns at broad scales.
 Concepts and applications are emphasized, especially for seniors and graduate students in applied natural resource fields.
 The course is also a prerequisite for Zoology/Forest Ecology 665, Advanced Landscape Ecology.
 Lecture format with discussion.